Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/data/damage_profiles.md

 ### Power file

 To define a damage profile in a power file all you need to do is configuring everything under the `damageProfile` field as shown above.
-You can see what modifiers support damage profiles in the mapping viewer under modifiers.
-You can learn more about modifiers at `/hotline modifiers`.
+You can see what modifiers support damage profiles in the [mapping viewer](https://github.com/FiskFille/FiskHeroes-Mapping-Viewer/releases) under modifiers.

 ```js
 function init(hero) {